Rowrow620/Rowrow620.github.io/index.md

 In this code, the user would be shown a displaymenu with multiple options numbered 1 through 4.
 Once the user entered their choice, they would enter 2 numbers for the chosen arithmetic operation (add, subtract, or multiply).
 The arithmetic operation's answer would be printed on the terminal for the user to see.
 In my edited code, I added input validation for both the user choice and the user numbers input for the operations to ensure the user choice was 1-4 and that the operation numbers would not be too large as to cause overflow.

 This will be the artifact improved in each of the 3 improved artifact sections.

+The three enhanced artifacts included in this portfolio come together to illustrate a comprehensive demonstration of my skills and growth as a computer science professional.
+These artifacts showcase my proficiency in core areas of software development, including reverse engineering, software design, algorithms and data structures, and database integration.
+Each artifact represents a significant step in the evolution of the original C++ project, highlighting my ability to enhance and optimize solutions in various technical domains.

 The orginal C++ code once fixed of vulnerabilties: